 – Which symbol in the world is most significant to you?

-I am into symbols.
-So a tough choice. ⊙ is the symbol for gold, for the sun, for recursion, and for ‘the individual’, who is always situated in the reflection and context of a social circle.
+⊙ is the symbol for gold, for the sun, for fractal recursion (repeating patterns inside a whole), and for ‘the individual’, who is always situated in her own centre and social circle.

 – Who is your favourite artist?